-A suicide creates an immediate and gaping hole in the hearts and lives of survivors.
-Aftershock may reverberate long after the funeral is over.
-While friends and mourners return to their everyday lives, those closest to the deceased often struggle with painful emotions for a long time.
+Loss from suicide creates an immediate and gaping hole in the hearts and lives of survivors.
+Aftershocks may reverberate long after the funeral is over.
+While friends and acquaintances return to their everyday lives, those closest to the deceased often struggle with painful emotions for a long time.

-Secondary wounding can occur in a number of ways:
+Secondary wounding can occur in a number of ways including:

-Denial and Disbelief: When survivors relate information about the suicide or subsequent events to others and they are not fully understood or believed.
-For example, they are sometimes told “that couldn’t have really happened that way -- you were just confused.”
+Sometimes, survivors relate information about the suicide or subsequent events to others, but are not fully understood or believed.
+For example, they may be told: “that couldn’t have really happened that way –you were just confused.”

-Blaming Survivors: When people communicate overtly or covertly: “Well, maybe if you hadn’t … “You should have never … “That’s what you get for ….”
+Relations can become very strained following a suicide when people blame each other – overtly or covertly.
+Blame can take the form of malicious gossip or directed comments such as “Well, maybe if you hadn’t …” “You should have never …” “That’s what you get for ….”

 These are all ways of making survivors feel they do not have a right to their pain.
 It is a way of saying there is something wrong for letting the pain get control.

-The grief from suicide is painful and the healing journey is long.
-Survivors suffer terribly and have a right to mourn in their own time and in their own way..
+The grief from suicide is often traumatic and complicated and for that reason alone, may take longer to process that other grief.
+Survivors suffer terribly and have a right to mourn in their own time and in their own way.
 The torturous pain will not last forever.
 Life will never be the same, but healing does and will occur.